New study aims to increase genetic testing for pancreatic cancer in those with family history

 Summary

-This pilot study at Mayo Clinic tests whether personalized education and genetic counseling can increase genetic testing in people who have a first-degree relative with pancreatic cancer.
-About 40 participants aged 18-75 with a family history but no personal history of the disease will receive tailored information and counseling.
-The goal is to see if this approach helps more people follow national guidelines for genetic testing, which could lead to earlier detection and better outcomes.
+This pilot study at Mayo Clinic tests whether personalized education and genetic counseling can increase genetic testing in people with a first-degree relative who had pancreatic cancer.
+About 50 participants will receive tailored information and counseling.
+The goal is to see if this helps more people follow national guidelines for genetic testing, which could lead to earlier detection.

 Disclaimer